IDHEAP-UnitePolsoc/coffeeread/README.md

 ~~Nov 3: Alesina, Giuliano & Nunn.
 (2013).
 On the origins of gender roles: Women and the plough.
 Quarterly Journal of Economics, 128(2)~~

-**Nov 17: Haselswerdt, J. (2020).
+~~Nov 17: Haselswerdt, J. (2020).
 Social Welfare Attitudes and Immigrants as a Target Population: Experimental Evidence.
-Perspectives on Politics, 1-18.**
+Perspectives on Politics, 1-18.~~

+**Dec 8: GitHub Workshop**

-Dec 1: Kurzban et al. 2001.
+Dec 15: Kurzban et al. 2001.
 Can race be erased?
 Coalitional computation and social categorization.
 Proceedings of the American Academy of Sciences 98(26):15387–15392.

+Dec 22: Xmas + discussion of format for next semester.

-Dec 15: Arceneaux et al. 2020.
+Jan 5: Arceneaux et al. 2020.
 Is COVID-19 a Threat to Liberal Democracy? https://psyarxiv.com/8e4pa/download?format=pdf

 Jan 5: Dressel, J., & Farid, H. (2018).
 The accuracy, fairness, and limits of predicting recidivism. _Science Advances_, 4(1). https://advances.sciencemag.org/content/4/1/eaao5580.